sanya21561/FAQ-Bot/README.md

 - Related query suggestions (bonus)
 - "Show thinking process" expandable section for transparency including retrieved FAQ and system prompt.
 - RAG vs. LLM comparison notebook and results (bonus)
 - Multilingual support (bonus): Ask questions in Hindi, French, or other languages, and get answers in your preferred language.
+(Does not support Hinglish)

 ---